Deconfounded Image Captioning: A Causal Retrospect: Deconfounded Image Captioning

-Given this causal graph, we exploit both the backdoor and front-door adjustments to calculate the corresponding intervention distribution as:
+To achieve this, we sample a commonsense structure set from ConceptNet~\cite{liu2004conceptnet} and treat it as the mediator $\mathcal{Z}$, \eg, ``car-at location-road'' and ``apple-is-red''.
+Given such a commonsense structure ``subject-predicate-object'', we transform it into a semantic embedding $\bm{z}$:

+where $\bm{e}_s, \bm{e}_p, \bm{e}_o$ denote the trainable word embeddings of the subject, predicate, and object, respectively, and FC denotes the fully connected layer.
+Compared with the original visual features, these semantic embeddings will naturally be more informative since they also belong to the semantic domain as the captions, which means that this commonsense structure set is a suitable candidate of the mediator.
+Intuitively, when a captioner uses this commonsense structure as the mediator, this captioner will first use the visual features to retrieve the related semantic embeddings ($\mathcal{X} \rightarrow \mathcal{Z}$) and then exploit the retrieved embeddings to generate the caption ($\mathcal{Z} \rightarrow \mathcal{L}$).

+However, when we sample the related commonsense structures $\mathcal{Z}$, we use the words from the caption vocabulary $\mathcal{S}$ as the keys (see Section~\ref{subsec:dataset}), \eg, ``person'' is used to collect the triplets ``person-related to-human'' or ``person-capable of-run''.
+Therefore, the keywords affect the collections of the triplets and thus we have $\mathcal{S} \rightarrow \mathcal{Z}$.
+On the other hand, since the vocabulary $\mathcal{S}$ provides the words to compose the caption $\mathcal{L}$, the causal link $\mathcal{S} \rightarrow \mathcal{L}$ is naturally built.
+Consequently, $\mathcal{S}$ becomes the common cause of both $\mathcal{Z}$ and $\mathcal{L}$, which means that $\mathcal{S}$ is an additional confounder between them.
+Then, if a keyword, \eg, ``person'', is frequently used to sample the triplets, the words which are closely related to this keyword, \eg, ``man'', or ``woman'', will also appear more frequently in the captions.
+Thus, the additional biases are induced.

+Now we have the complete causal graph in Fig.~\ref{fig:fig_arch}(a) where two confounders exist: $\mathcal{D}$ and $\mathcal{S}$.
+To calculate the causal effect $P(\mathcal{L}|do(\mathcal{X}))$, both two confounders should be deconfounded: $\mathcal{D}$ can be deconfounded by the front-door adjustment (see Section~\ref{sub_sec:frontdoor}) and $\mathcal{S}$ can be deconfounded by the backdoor adjustment (Section~\ref{sub_sec:backdoor}) since $\mathcal{S}$ is an observable vocabulary.

+This is our \textbf{DICv1.0} which deconfounds image captioning.
+Briefly, we provide the formula of $P(\mathcal{L}|do(\mathcal{X}))$ here and the detail derivations are given in Section~B.1 of the supplementary material:

-which is the expected value of $P(\mathcal{L}|\bm{s},\bm{x},\bm{z})$ according to three variables $\bm{s}$, $\bm{x}$, and $\bm{z}$, which denote the word embeddings of key words, the visual features of the image $\mathcal{I}$, and the embeddings of the semantic structures, respectively.
-The derivation of Eq.~\eqref{equ:equ_decon_nic} is given in the Supplementary Material.
+It can be found that it is the expected value of $P(\mathcal{L}|\bm{s},\bm{x},\bm{z})$ according to three variables $\bm{s}$, $\bm{x}$, and $\bm{z}$, which denote the word embeddings of the keywords, the visual features, and the semantic embeddings, respectively.
+Notice that $\mathcal{X}$ denotes the current image which we want to generate the caption from and $\bm{x}$ denotes the potential visual feature of the whole representation space.